talaha3/IMLO-Coursework/README.md

 `bestmodel.pt`: Saved model with trained parameters yielding highest accuracy.

 `dataset_mean_std.py`: Calculates and prints the mean and standard deviation of the training set.

+`requirements.txt`: List of pip packages required to run the program.